frontenddogma/css-optimization-basics/manuscript/overview.md

 Speed is important.

-Selector performance doesn’t matter, and inline CSS is a crime.
+Selector performance doesn’t matter and inline CSS is a crime.

 (Web development is not software development.)